AnushDeCosta/SQL-Legacy-Employee-Database-Analysis/README.md

 ![sql-illustration](https://github.com/AnushDeCosta/SQL-Legacy-Employee-Database-Analysis/assets/67308030/89d42106-3315-454d-b17b-4129416a3804)

+## Summary
+The Legacy Database Insights project aims to provide an in-depth understanding of a legacy database through three crucial components: Establishing Data Model, Engineering Data, and Analyzing Data.
+The analysis involves constructing an Entity Relationship Diagram (ERD), formulating table schemas, importing data into an SQL database, and utilizing SQL queries to gain insights from the data.

 ## Introduction
 This analysis is designed to delve into three crucial components, all aiming to provide an in-depth understanding of a legacy database:
 - Establishing Data Model